anttesoriero/Language-Learning-Python/SEMESTERHW.md

 Test 1 is better
 ```
 #### Rationale:

-1 patient has the disease and tested positive on test 1.
+- 1 patient has the disease and tested positive on test 1.
 2 patients tested positive on test 1.
 P(D | Pos1) = 1 / 2 = .5
-1 patient has the disease and tested positive on test 2.
+- 1 patient has the disease and tested positive on test 2.
 5 patients tested positive on test 2.
 P(D | Pos2) = 1 / 5 = .2
-5 patients are healthy and tested negative on test 1.
+- 5 patients are healthy and tested negative on test 1.
 6 patients tested negative on test 1.
 P(H | Neg1) = 5 / 6 = .83
-2 patients are healthy and tested negative on test 2.
+- 2 patients are healthy and tested negative on test 2.
 3 patients tested negative on test 2.
 P(H | Neg2) = 2 / 3 = .67

 Test 1 is better, since P(D | Pos1) > P(D | Pos2) and P(H | Neg1) > P(H | Neg2).

+## Other information

-A note on I/O format
+### A note on I/O format

 The exact format of the input and output will be slightly different for the three different languages, to make the input and output as easy as possible in each different language.
 The three input/output specifications for the three different languages are given below.

-An assumption about the input Assume that, in all cases, at least one person will test positive on test 1, and at least one person will test positive on test 2.
+### An assumption about the input

+Assume that, in all cases, at least one person will test positive on test 1, and at least one person will test positive on test 2.
 Thus, you do not have to worry about dividing by zero in your conditional probability calculations.